bxjthu/CompLing/slides/15/source.md

 + probably start to consider the construction and application of your language resources

 ---

-##Assignment

-Prepare a 3-minute introduction to one of the online language resources for NLP, together with the possible applications that interest you most.

-To save time, please copy your slides to the desktop of the computer in our classroom before class.

----
-## Final exam: sample questions
-.smaller[
-1. Which of the following matches regular expression /(very )+(fat )?(tall|ugly) man/<br>
-1) very fat man<br>
-2) fat tall man<br>
-3) very very fat ugly man<br>
-4) very very very tall man

-2. Convert the following FOL expression into a natural language sentence. <br>
-$\forall xVegetarianRestaurant(x) \implies Serves(x,VegetarianFood)$

-3. Discuss ambiguity in part-of-speech tagging and techniques that can be used to deal with it.
-Illustrate your discussion with examples.

-4. Describe two different natural language processing systems which require semantic information for optimal performance and explain how the semantic information could be obtained and integrated in the systems.

-5. Explain how to automatically resolve the pronominal anaphora in the following discourse:<br>
-_John saw a house he liked.
-The windows were large and the door was varnished.
-He wanted to go inside it._
-]
----
 class: center, middle
 ## Next session